apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 ## Upgrading 2.7.0 projects to 2.8.0 ##

-1. Download and extract the Cordova 2.8.0 source to a permanent folder location on your hard drive, for example to `~/Documents/Cordova-2.8.0`.
+1. Download and extract the Cordova 2.8.0 source to a permanent directory location on your hard drive, for example to `~/Documents/Cordova-2.8.0`.

 2. Quit Xcode if it is running.